 Group Leaders will ensure that the staff meets minimum requirements to perform the required calibrations and that adequate training is provided as needed to protect the integrity of the calibration program.
-Staff members that are determined to be competent to perform a specific calibration or SRM service will be recommended by written authorization from the Group Leader to the Division Chief.
+Staff members who are determined to be competent to perform a specific calibration or SRM service will be recommended by written authorization from the Group Leader to the Division Chief.
 Group Leaders will also be responsible for assuring that adequate resources are available for calibration personnel to carry out their duties in a manner consistent with the quality goals of the Division.
 It is also their responsibility to ensure that calibration and SRM activities are performed to satisfy the requirements of the NIST Quality Management System and the needs of its clients.
-The Radioactivity Group Leader will designate a senior Radioactivity Group member (generally a radiochemist or someone trained in chemistry) as the SRM Coordinator.
-The Radioactivity Group Leader is responsible for notifying the RPD Division Chief and Quality Manager of any change in the SRM Coordinator designee, as described below.
-This designation is documented in RPD-QM-II Appendix C.
+The Radioactivity Group Leader will designate a senior Radioactivity Group member (generally a radiochemist or someone trained in chemistry) as the c) Quality Manager

-Version Date Author Approval Pages Filename 7.6 12/16/24 CMO AKT 9 of 36 RPDQMIIv760 c) Quality Manager
+Version Date Author Approval Pages Filename 7.7 03/05/25 CMO/LLP/ AKT AKT 9 of 36 RPDQMIIv770